cwolfhope/Trends-in-LOL-Player-Performance/README.md

-# Trends in Statistics for the Top 100 Zac Mains
+# Statistical Trends in Gaming Performance Data
 # Analyzing the Top 100 Zac Mains for Trends in Personal Statistic Data

 # Preface